Dil Hi Toh Hai: Season 2

-After six years Shivam and Shanaya return home from London due to their mother's insistence.
+After six years, Shivam and Shanaya return home from London due to their mother's insistence.
 Mamta reveals to Shivam what she had done and that she will die from cancer in six months and asks him to bring back Palak.
-Palak live with her six-year-old twins, Gia and Dia who resemble Ritwik in a number of ways, and is struggling financially and only Setu knows her whereabouts.
-The Noon family is split, Vijaypath is sick and does not know of Mamta's cancer, Rishabh and wife left to Australia and Ritwik focuses only on business and avoids everyone in the family.
-Shivam manages to get information about Palak from Setu and offers her job as physiotherapist for his father but she fails to recognize him.
+Palak live with her six-year-old twins, Gia and Dia, who resemble Ritvik in a number of ways, and is struggling financially and only Setu knows her whereabouts that she is in Mussoorie.
+The Noon family is split, Vijaypath is sick and does not know of Mamta's cancer, Rishabh and his wife left to Australia, Reeva has married Aman and has a daughter Samaira from Angad but despises the former and Ritvik focuses only on business and avoids everyone in the family.
+Shivam manages to get information about Palak from Setu and offers her job as physiotherapist for his father disguising himself as Sahil Gandhi, however she fails to recognize him.
 She returns to Delhi with her children only to be surprised by the revelation that she works for the Noons.
-Ritwik, still angry with her, taunts her about her deceit till she breaks down and reveals that the twins are his children and not Vikraant's.
-Ritwik then emotionally blackmails Palak into giving him custody of the children.
+Ritvik, still angry with her, taunts her about her deceit till she breaks down and reveals that the twins are his children and not Vikrant's.
+Ritvik then emotionally blackmails Palak into giving him custody of the children.
 Shanaya and Reeva forgive her and asks her forgiveness after she saves them from marrying men who were after them for their money.
 She also exposes Rishabh and Shanaya's fiancé to Vijaypath by faking Vijaypath's death and presenting herself as greedy to obtain the Noon Mansion.
 Vijaypath understands that he has misunderstood her for years.
-Mamta reveals to Ritwik and family that she had asked Palak to fake her relation with Vikraant so Ritwik is not separated from his family.
-Guilt-ridden Ritwik decides to leave for London after asking Palak and children for forgiveness but Palak and family stops him.
+Mamta reveals to Ritvik and family that she had asked Palak to fake her relation with Vikrant so Ritvik is not separated from his family.
+Guilt-ridden Ritvik decides to leave for London after asking Palak and his children for forgiveness, but Palak and family stops him.
 While returning, their car meets with an accident.